 I must immediately qualify this statement, burnishing away some of the harshness.
 Waldorf schools almost never teach Anthroposophical doctrines, in so many words, to their students.
 They almost never aim to convert the students, openly and overtly, to Anthroposophy.
 But they generally seek to usher students along a path leading to Anthroposophy.
 They inculcate Anthroposophical attitudes, feelings, and views so that students may decide, in later life, to become full-fledged Anthrosophists.
 Indeed, it seems probable that a high percentage of new converts to Anthroposophy worldwide come from within the ranks of Waldorf graduates.
 If you did not attend a Waldorf school, I'd suggest you ask yourself how many of your old classmates are today Anthroposophists.
 The answer is most likely none.
 On the other hand, if you did attend a Waldorf school, I suspect the answer to the same question would be at least a few.

 Once again, I'll speak from experience.
-I was a Waldorf student, starting in second grade and continuing through 12th grade (the senior year of high school).
+I was a Waldorf student, starting in second grade and continuing through the end of 12th grade (the senior year of high school).
 When we were at school together, none of my schoolmates evinced strong, conscious devotion to Anthroposophy.
-We wouldn't have understood Anthroposophical doctrine even if it had been clearly laid out for us.
+We wouldn't have recognized passages from Anthroposophical texts even if these had been clearly laid out for us.
 But in the years since graduation, several of my old schoolmates have become full-fledged Anthroposophists, while others have moved distinctly in that direction (I'd call them ninety-percenters, or in other cases eighty-percenters, or...).
 Indeed, some of my old schoolmates are now devoted promoters of Anthroposophy and Waldorf education.
 (One is an author of INTO THE WORLD.)

 I submit it is extremely unlikely that any of these individuals would have wound up inside the ranks of Anthroposophy if they had not attended a Waldorf school — that is, if their Waldorf teachers had not ushered them along the path leading to Anthroposophy.